craftr-build/craftr-build-4.x/README.md

 <a href="https://travis-ci.org/craftr-build/craftr"><img src="https://travis-ci.org/craftr-build/craftr.svg?branch=master"></a>
 <a href="https://ci.appveyor.com/project/NiklasRosenstein/craftr/branch/master"><img src="https://ci.appveyor.com/api/projects/status/6v01441cdq0s7mik/branch/master?svg=true"></a>

-Craftr is a modular build system inspired by [Buck], [CMake], [QBS] and previous versions of Craftr itself.
-It combines its own domain-specific declaration language with Python expression.
-The backbone for the build process is [Ninja], however, extensions can be used to target other build backends.
+Craftr is a modular build system that has evolved from regular Python scripts to a Domain Specific Language and has recently been inspired by [Buck], [CMake] and [QBS].
+It uses [Ninja] as its build backend by default, but extensions can implement compatibility with other builders.
 Craftr runs on CPython 3.3 or higher.

   [Buck]: https://buckbuild.com/